+Here is the advice given to entrepreneurs.
 The key elements are:

-- 1. The Opener: start with the most convincing statement of why you have a great idea.
-Often this is about the uniqueness of your solution to address a big problem.
+- The Opener: start with the most convincing statement of why they have a great idea.
+Often this is about the uniqueness of their solution to address a big problem.
 Keep it specific and not woolly.
-If you are already working with world class people, companies or founders that have done it before then mention them here; - 2.
-The Problem: explain clearly the pain point (could be current or emerging) being experienced by your customers that you are proposing to solve.
-This gives the context to establishing your value proposition; - 3.
-The Solution: state what you are offering to whom.
+If they are already working with world class people, companies or founders that have done it before then mention them here; - The Problem: explain clearly the pain point (could be current or emerging) being experienced by their customers that they are proposing to solve.
+This gives the context to establishing their value proposition; - 3.
+The Solution: state what they are offering to whom.
 Is it software, hardware/product, service or a combination?
-Do not use acronyms but explain in plain language what you have that provides a compelling solution to the problem identified.
-You may need to explain how you fit into the value chain or distribution channels and why the players in your industry will be keen to work with you.
-If you have customers and revenue then state that clearly.
-If not then state when you will;
+Do not use acronyms but explain in plain language what they have that provides a compelling solution to the problem identified.
+They may need to explain how they fit into the value chain or distribution channels and why the players in their industry will be keen to work with them.
+If they have customers and revenue then state that clearly.
+If not then state when they will;

 4. The Market Opportunity: explain the market (segmentation, size in value, growth, drivers and influences, how many customers and competitors).
 Targeting a reasonable percentage of a well-defined growing market will be more compelling than a micro percentage of a very large mature market.
-Make sure that any values stated are about the target addressable market in which you are operating;
+Make sure that any values stated are about the target addressable market in which they are operating;

-- 5. Competitive Advantage: Who is your competition?
-If you believe there isn't then there is no market for their solution.
-As a minimum you are competing with the way business is currently being done.
-Someone, somewhere in the world, is probably doing what you are proposing to do.
-So, you need to state clearly what your sustainable competitive advantage is.
-'First mover advantage' as a sole competitive advantage rarely convinces investors; you need to state clearly the unique benefits and advantages; - 6.
-The Business Model: state how you are going to generate revenue and from whom.
-You need to demonstrate how your model is scalable and how (what metrics? - customers, licences, units, revenues, margins) the business will be assessed.
+- 5. Competitive Advantage: they have competition - if they do not then there is no market for their solution.
+As a minimum they are competing with the way business is currently being done.
+Someone, somewhere in the world, is probably doing what they are proposing to do.
+So, they need to state clearly what their sustainable competitive advantage is.
+'First mover advantage' as their sole competitive advantage rarely convinces investors; they need to state clearly their unique benefits and advantages; - 6.
+The Business Model: state how they are going to generate revenue and from whom.
+They need to demonstrate how their model is scalable and how (what metrics? - customers, licences, units, revenues, margins) the business will be assessed.
 State what levels will be reached in three to five years; - 7.
 The Management Team: the number one criterion used by investors.
-Explain why your team is destined to succeed.
+Explain why their team is destined to succeed.
 Avoid summary CVs relate individual team member's experience to the factors that will make the business flourish.
-Name drop big branded companies that any of team has worked for if youcan;
+Name drop big branded companies that any of team has worked for if they can;

-- 8. The Reward: the summary financial projections need to demonstrate that a significant return will be achieved for your investors' capital.
-If these are not believable then everything that you have done is wasted.
-You should show, in summary form, three to five years revenue, overheads, losses/profits, cash balances and headcount - in some cases, it may make sense to include a key driver like number of customers or units shipped; and - 9.
-The Funding Requirement: state how much you are raising now.
+- 8. The Reward: the summary financial projections need to demonstrate that a significant return will be achieved for their investors' capital.
+If these are not believable then everything that they have done is wasted.
+They should show, in summary form, three to five years revenue, overheads, losses/profits, cash balances and headcount in some cases, it may make sense to include a key driver like number of customers or units shipped; and - 9.
+The Funding Requirement: state how much they are raising now.
 This should be enough money to enable you to reach the next significant milestone.
 If there will be a future funding round then give an indication of the scale of that round.

 The executive summary should not be an extended contents page.
 It should engage the reader and encourage them to read more.
 It has to convey the message of the business idea concisely and clearly, missing nothing out and adding nothing new in.

 It is exactly what it says - it is a concise summary of the business plan.